INTRODUCTION AND OVERVIEW

 For a Staff Conference or University Review Board, any party may appeal the outcomes issued.
 Because of the voluntary and participatory nature of Restorative Conferences and Circles, Restorative Agreements are not subject to appeal.
 Appeals for a Staff Conference decision must be submitted in writing within three working days following notification and should be directed to the Vice President for Student Life.
 Appeals for a University Review Board decision must be submitted in writing within three working days following notification and should be directed to the Provost.

 Reasons for an appeal must be clearly stated and based on one of the following:

 Alleged procedural error which may have materially affected the decision.

 Claims that the outcomes issued are unduly harsh and arbitrary.

-On the basis of these factors, the Vice President for Enrollment and Student Life or Provost will review the appeal.
+On the basis of these factors, the Dean of Students or Provost will review the appeal.
 A decision will be made to uphold or modify the decision.
 This appeal decision will be communicated in writing within four working days after the receipt of the appeal, except in cases where the review is complex and requires more time or contacts to corroborate or refute claims.
 The decision is final.

 Refund and Withdrawal Policy